shinyquagsire23/SaltyNX/README.md

 | World of Goo | all | 32-bit game, not supported |
 | YouTube | plugins | Unknown |

 Titles other than 32-bit are added to exceptions.txt which is treated as Black list, you can find it in root of repo.
-SaltyNX reads it from SaltySD folder. `X` at the beginning of titleid means that this game will not load any patches and plugins.
+SaltyNX reads it from SaltySD folder. `X` at the beginning of titleid means that this game will not load any patches and plugins. `R` at the beginning of titleid means that this game will not load any patches and plugins if romfs mod for this game is installed.

 32-bit games are ignored by default for patches and plugins.